sybrew/the-seo-framework/readme.txt

 * It prevents canonical errors for categories, pages, subdomains, and WordPress Multisite domain mapping.
 * It stops SEO attacks that are caused by pagination exploits in WordPress by telling the search engine to look at the existing last page instead.
 * It discourages 404 pages and empty categories from being indexed, even when they don't send a 404 response.
-* It automatically notifies Google, Bing, and Yandex on website updates when sitemaps are enabled.
+* It automatically notifies Google and the Bing network on website updates when sitemaps are enabled.
 * It discourages search engines from indexing feeds and the sitemap.
 This doesn't mean they won't use them, they only won't show them in their search results.
 * It directs search engines from the comment pages back to the post holding those comments.